xAI vs Anthropic: Grok 4.5 vs Claude Sonnet 5 (2026)

 When to choose xAI

-- Native real-time X (Twitter) data access
+- Native real-time X/Twitter firehose access

 When to choose Anthropic

-Run Grok-3 and Claude side-by-side
+Run Grok 4.5 and Claude Sonnet 5 side-by-side

-from openai import OpenAI client = OpenAI(base_url="https://api.verticalapi.com/v1", api_key="vapi_...") # xAI Grok-3 — for live X/Twitter data resp_x = client.chat.completions.create( model="grok-3", messages=[{"role": "user", "content": "What is trending on X right now?"}], extra_headers={"X-Provider-Key": "xai-..."}, ) # Anthropic Claude — for agentic coding resp_y = client.chat.completions.create( model="claude-sonnet-4-5", messages=[{"role": "user", "content": "Refactor this function..."}], extra_headers={"X-Provider-Key": "sk-ant-..."}, )
+from openai import OpenAI client = OpenAI(base_url="https://api.verticalapi.com/v1", api_key="vapi_...") # xAI resp_x = client.chat.completions.create( model="grok-4.5", messages=[{"role": "user", "content": "Hello"}], extra_headers={"X-Provider-Key": "xai-..."}, ) # Anthropic resp_a = client.chat.completions.create( model="claude-sonnet-5", messages=[{"role": "user", "content": "Hello"}], extra_headers={"X-Provider-Key": "sk-ant-..."}, )

 VerticalAPI verdict